dar-ksen/react-yotube-video/README.md

 # Project for training with youtube Api
 The project works with React classes.
-Uses axios libraries to connect to youtube api
+Uses axios libraries to connect to youtube api.
+You can watch this project on <a href="https://dar-ksen.github.io/react-yotube-video/" target="_blank">link</a>

 ## Available Scripts